Tawfique Nawaz

+Tawfique Nawaz (1949/50 – 18 August 2026) was a Bangladeshi lawyer and director of Transparency International Bangladesh.
+He was a senior advocate of the Appellate Division of the Supreme Court of Bangladesh.
+He headed the law firm Juris Counsel.
+He was a member of the Board of Trustees of Transparency International Bangladesh.

+Background

+Tawfique Nawaz's ancestors were from Midnapore in present-day West Bengal, India.
+His uncles, Ahmad Jaan and Mohammad Khararul Rehman, had been residents of Midnapore.
+Nawaz completed his SSC at St. Gregory's High School and HSC from Notre Dame College.
+He then earned his bachelor's and master's in history from the University of Dhaka.
+He later studied law at the University of Oxford.

 Career

+Nawaz was a research associate to Kamal Hossain while studying at the Wadham College, Oxford.
 Nawaz published The New International Economic Order in 1980 with the University of Michigan.
-He was a research associate to Kamal Hossain while studying at the Wadham College, Oxford.
-From 1979 to 1981, he served as a director of Bangladesh Institute of Law and International Affairs.

-In 1993, Nawaz was an honorary director of Bangladesh Institute of Law and International Affairs.
-He was the Coordinator of Human Rights Project of Bangladesh Institute of Law and International Affairs.
+From 1979 to 1981, he served as a director of Bangladesh Institute of Law and International Affairs (BILIA).
+In 1993, he became an honorary director of the organization and served as the coordinator of human rights project.
+He was a member of the Supreme Court Bar Association, International Law Association and Oxbridge Society of Bangladesh.

-Nawaz sued BRAC Bank Limited saying BRAC as a NGO could not own a bank; the suit was dismissed by the Bangladesh Supreme Court in 2001.
-His co-council in the case was Advocate Mohsen Rashid.
+Nawaz sued BRAC Bank Limited saying BRAC as a NGO could not own a bank; the suit was dismissed by the Supreme Court of Bangladesh in 2001.
+His co-council in the case was advocate Mohsen Rashid.

-In 2007, Nawaz, along with Barrister Sheikh Fazle Noor Taposh, represented Prime Minister Sheikh Hasina after she was arrested by the Fakhruddin Ahmed led Caretaker Government during the 2006–2008 Bangladeshi political crisis.
-He said that Hasina's was being deprived of her right to a telephone under the jail code.
+In 2007, Nawaz, along with Barrister Sheikh Fazle Noor Taposh, represented then Prime Minister Sheikh Hasina after she was arrested by the Fakhruddin Ahmed led Caretaker Government during the 2006–2008 Bangladesh political crisis.
+He said that Hasina was being deprived of her right to a telephone under the jail code.

-In 2010, Nawaz accompanies Dipu Moni to an official visit to Tripura, India.
-Nawaz represented the Bangladesh Bank and the Government of Bangladesh in court case that sought to remove Yunus from the bank he founded, Grameen Bank, in 2011.
-He appeared as friend of the court in the 2011 case against staff of Bangladesh Biman on contempt charges after they refused to upgrade the economy seat of Justice Shamsuddin Chowdhury Manik to business class.
+In 2011, Nawaz represented the Bangladesh Bank and the Government of Bangladesh in court case that sought to remove Yunus from the bank he founded, Grameen Bank.
+He appeared as friend of the court in the 2011 case against staff of Biman Bangladesh Airlines on contempt charges after they refused to upgrade the economy seat of Justice AHM Shamsuddin Chowdhury Manik to business class.
 He was critical of the report, "Biman's flight delayed for altercation on plane", by The Daily Star which he said had damaged the judiciary.